 ChinesePod is one of the resources most often recommended to Mandarin learners for good reason.
-Improving your listening skills may be the most important skill to becoming fluent in Chinese.
+Improving your listening skills may be the most important skill in becoming fluent in Chinese.
 After all, being able to speak isn’t particularly helpful if you have no idea what the conversation is about.

 This review will look at both the Basic and Premium plans.
 The Basic Plan is more fitting for people who just want to listen to audio podcasts and be able to check the lesson notes.

 ChinesePod been around longer than a decade and the lesson library has become massive.
-It’s not a perfect all-encompassing resource but it’s probably as close you can get.
+It’s not a perfect all-encompassing resource but it’s probably as close as you can get.

 Huge Lesson Library for All Levels

 For example, if you need to go to the barber and want to be prepared for the questions you’ll be asked, you can find several lessons on haircuts.
 With ChinesePod, you’re able to choose the conversation topics that appeal to you.

-Although lessons don’t directly build on each other, the content gets more difficult as you move up.
-There are six levels – Newbie, Elementary, Intermediate, Upper Intermediate, Advanced, and Media.
+There are seven levels: Newbie, Elementary, Pre Intermediate, Intermediate, Upper Intermediate, Advanced, and Media.
 There’s a recommended number of lessons to study in each level before moving up to the next one.
 It’s always a bit difficult to make the jump to the next level but it’s very rewarding.

-The lessons start with a brief introduction and then a dialog spoken in Chinese.
+The lessons start with a brief introduction and then a dialogue spoken in Chinese.
 Sometimes the acting is excessive but it’s not a big problem.
-Afterward the hosts will discuss the dialog before playing it once more at the end of the lesson.
+Afterward, the hosts will discuss the dialogue before playing it once more at the end of the lesson.

-There are some lessons with a bit different style as well – primarily the Qing Wen videos.
+There are some lessons of different styles as well – primarily, the Qing Wen videos.
 These are great because they cover topics based on questions they get.
 Usually, they focus on grammar, sentence structure or ways to use certain words.